-Three different categories have been defined depending on whether an observation passes the test successfully (indicated with '1'); passes the test but could need further check (hereafter referred as 'Suspect' and numbered with '2'); or fails the test (categorized as '4').
-Three more levels have been added to indicate if the observation was not evaluated by the test ('0'), corresponds to a calm period ('5') or is missing ('9').
+Three different categories have been defined depending on whether an observation passes the test successfully (indicated with '1'); passes the test but could need a further check (hereafter referred to as 'Suspect' and numbered with '2'), or fails the test (categorized as '4').
+Three more levels have been added to indicate if the observation was not evaluated by three or more tests ('10'), corresponds to a calm period ('5') or is missing ('9').
 Flag levels are summarized in Table 3.
-The classification has been done by setting different threshold values based on the world Meteorological Organization standards (WMO, 2008), QC software manuals (Brower, 2013; IEC, 2005; IOOS, 2017) or scientific articles (Jimenez et al., 2010) and after testing them over observations from more than 200 tall towers.
+The classification has been done by setting different threshold values based on the World Meteorological Organization standards (WMO, 2008), QC software manuals (Brower, 2013; IEC, 2005; IOOS, 2017) or scientific articles (Jimenez et al., 2010) and after testing them over observations from more than 200 tall towers.